 This is to avoid an endless loop where a webhook notification is sent which triggers a receiving system to call the API, this call then triggers the sending of another notification which in turn triggers another API call which triggers another notification and so on.

 Donorfy will generate a 'Private Key' for your webhook - this key is used to create a unique hashed message authentication code which will be sent with every notification.
 This code allows you to check that the notification was sent by Donorfy - see below for more information.

 You can change or delete your existing webhooks as needed.

 What Does a Webhook Notification Contain?

-When data is added, changed or deleted Donorfy will send the notification as a http post operation to the URL in the webhook setup.
+When data is added, changed or deleted Donorfy will send the notification as an HTTP post operation to the URL in the webhook setup.
 The way notifications are processed means there may be a short delay - typically around a minute - between making a change in Donorfy and the notification being sent.